gbeckers/Darr/docs/rationale.rst

 Sometimes you want to try out an algorithm that someone wrote in Matlab, and you do not want to have to start exporting large data sets into some different format.
 These things should be simple and painless.
-Unfortunately they are not (see this `blog by Cyrille Rossant <http://cyrille.rossant .net/moving-away-hdf5/>`__ that echos my own experiences), which is why I wrote Darr.
+Unfortunately they often are not (see this `blog by Cyrille Rossant <http://cyrille.rossant .net/moving-away-hdf5/>`__ that echos my own experiences), which is why I wrote Darr.